 Faculty, staff and graduate students (who have a teaching role) may choose to attend one of the following program offerings:

 - Wednesday, March 13 (2:10 – 5:00 p.m., 2030 Morrill Hall)

 - Friday, April 12 (9:00 a.m. – 12:00 p.m., 2030 Morrill Hall)

-This program will provide an opportunity for faculty and staff (who have a teaching role) to dialogue about teaching inclusively at Iowa State University.
+This program will provide an opportunity for our community to dialogue about teaching inclusively at Iowa State University.
 The intent of these conversations will be to help build a stronger teaching community, create collaborative partnerships, and develop effective teaching practices for meeting the diverse needs of our students.
 Each month we will choose a topic based on input from our teaching community.

 Register via the Learn@ISU website to attend one or all the following conversations:

 - Discussion, Does my ____ scare you?
 Let’s talk about it – An open discussion on microaggressions & perceived bias with Lover Chancler, Director of The Center for Multiculturalism and Inclusivity at University of Central Missouri, Mar.
 29 (1:10-3 p.m., Gallery Room, MU – registration not required)